dodecatheon/approval-sorted-margins/README.md

 Code for this can be found in 'winnow.py'.

 For a winnowing election, vote using score ballots.
 Any non-zero score is taken as approval.
-A voter can optionally specify a Preference cutoff above the default preference cutoff score of zero.
+A voter can optionally specify a Preference cutoff lower than the default preference cutoff score of MAXSCORE-1.
 A score above the cutoff is counted as a Preference vote.

 Repeat until no candidates remain with approval greater than a threshold (default 1%).